Derpitron/Discord-OTP-Forcer/README.md

 - Brute forces 8 digit Backup codes (2.82 trillion possible codes)
 - Ratelimit avoidance (Cooldown between every code attempt)
 - Color coded print logging
-- Can brute force password reset
+- Can brute force password reset's TOTP codes.
 - Waits for you to complete the hCaptcha
 - Automatically closes when the hCaptcha ticket expires, and prints useful info (e.g No. of attempted codes, time taken, no. of ratelimits)
 - Blocks analytics URLs such as Cloudflare logging, Discord Science, and Sentry.io